johanfive/beers/README.md

 The challenge is to ensure the spinners appear and disappear only in relation to the item they're linked to.

 I chose the last option.
 Depending on the data, this could translate into a perceived gain of speed.
 Even if the data isn't recovered, the user gets to see the UI change 1 step closer to the final, expected outcome.
 (*As opposed to staring at 1 spinner in the middle of the page.*)

-Will build a component that handles pagination.
+Built a component that handles pagination.
-Instead of making 1 request with a heavy response and backup everything in a redux store, each new page will start a new request to the backend.
+Instead of making 1 request with a heavy payload response and backing it all up in a redux store, each new page starts a new request to the backend.
-Challenge will be to avoid making a new request if the data is already available in the redux store.
+Challenge is to avoid making a new request if the data is already available in the redux store.

-Next commits will continue to refactor, and implement   [React-Router](https://www.npmjs.com/package/react-router) to add a link to the *Favorites* page.
+Next commits will continue to refactor, and implement   [React-Router](https://www.npmjs.com/package/react-router) to add separate each features.

 Minor effort went into the looks.